Opportunity Bristol is a funding scheme to support students from Black or mixed Black heritage backgrounds to pursue a career in research.

 - Be a UK national with Home fee status who self-identifies as having a Black, African, Black British, Caribbean background, or a mixed background featuring one of these groups.

 - Demonstrate an interest and aptitude to pursue a research-related career through your personal statement.

 Candidates will be ineligible if they have had significant, previous, research experience.

 How do I apply?

-Detailed guidance on the application process for each Masters programme is available at on the postgraduate study search page.
+Detailed guidance on the application process for each master's programme is available on the Postgraduate study webpages

-If you have any questions on this opportunity or would like support in the application process, please contact Dr Kevin Higgins.
+If you require further guidance and support in the application process, please contact Dr Kevin Higgins.

 Senior Faculty staff will be meeting in mid-June 2021 to consider applications and all candidates will be notified as soon as their decisions are known.